November 4, 2021

 Additionally, you should also notify your insurance provider.

 If your lease is forfeited, by order of a court, your asset, and therefore investment, is essentially lost.
 You cannot sell or transfer it as the leasehold interest has come to an end.
+This is obviously therefore a substantial penalty for offending leaseholders – hence the need for specialist legal advice at the outset.

 The owner of a leasehold property was only staying at their premises for a maximum of three nights per week.
 Therefore, the leaseholder advertised their property as a serviced accommodation available for short-term lets.